 Resources Available for persons affected by the Aurora Century 16 Movie Theater Tragedy

-In the state of Colorado, commercial insurance carriers such as,
+In the state of Colorado, commercial insurance carriers who offer,

 are denying advanced practice nurses (nurse practitioners, certified nurse midwifes, clinical nurse specialists) to be your provider in private practice.
 This means if you see a nurse practitioner/advanced practice nurse in private practice your insurance will not honor the office visit.

-TODAY....On behalf of your nurse practitioner/advanced practice nurse write a brief letter or send an email to your commercial insurance carrier and the Colorado State Division of Insurance Commissioner, Ms. Marguerite Salazar, requesting they be allowed on the list of providers as an independent practitioner.
+TODAY....On behalf of your nurse practitioner/advanced practice nurse write a brief letter or send an email to your commercial insurance carrier and the Colorado State Division of Insurance Commissioner, and request that we allowed on the list of providers as an independent practitioner.